Microsoft Teams Integration Account

 Your Microsoft Azure registered app’s Directory (tenant) ID

-Your registered app’s Application (client) ID
+Your registered app’s Account (client) ID

-Your registered app’s Client Secret Value
+Your registered app’s client secret

 Tests the credentials and confirms whether the connection is valid.
 If the connection is not OK, you may get one of the following validation connection error messages:

 - Error: Failed to request refresh token - This means that the provided Client Secret, Directory (Tenant) ID, or Client ID is invalid and the refresh token could not be requested.
 Try copying each of those items from the Azure registered app and pasting them into the property fields again.

 - Error: Account credentials are incomplete - Make sure that all fields are filled, and click Apply at the bottom of the screen to save changes to the integration account properties.